alex-654/workbook/book_summary/completed_code/3 Variables.md

 ### 10.3 Guidelines for Initializing Variables

-- Initialize each variable close to where it’s first used This is an example of the Principle of Proximity: keep related actions together
+- Initialize each variable close to where it’s first used.
+  This is an example of the Principle of Proximity: keep related actions together

 ```
 Dim accountIndex As Integer
 accountIndex = 0
-' code using accountIndex
+//code using accountIndex
-...

-Dim total As Double
-total = 0.0
-' code using total
-...
 ```

 Another problem with the first approach is that throwing all the initializations